nicholasjclark/CV/docs/README.md

 Thesis: *The distribution and diversity of avian malaria parasites in Australian and Southern Melanesian birds*

 -   Led field expeditions in diverse habitats on four islands in New Caledonia and across two Australian states
--   Acquired extensive experience coding biogeographical analyses on large datasets using frequentist and Bayesian techniques
+-   Acquired extensive experience programming epidemiological analyses for multistructure datasets using both frequentist and Bayesian techniques
 -   Published ten peer-reviewed papers over four years, including six published chapters by submission of the thesis

 **GDipResMeth**